johndatserakis/koa-vue-notes-api/readme.md

 ### db

 Here is our database setup.
 This project uses Knex to manage migrations and execute queries.
-I initially wrote wrote all the MySQL calls using raw SQL, but the need for a migrations maanager pushed me towards an ORM for the MySQL database.
+I initially wrote wrote all the MySQL calls using raw SQL, but the need for a migrations manager pushed me towards an ORM for the MySQL database.
 Knex is awesome - very powerful, easy to use and make queries, and the migrations are nice to have for sure - especially for testing.

 For this project you'll need to make two databases in your development environment, `koa_vue_notes` and `koa_vue_notes_testing`.
 In your production environment you would just have `koa_vue_notes`.
 Tests use a different database because the data there is extremely volatile - as table information is created and destroyed on every test.